wesley-petit/game-development-links/project-structure.md

 |    ├── Game                 # Level build in the shipping build
 |    ├── Tests                # Level build only for testing and not present in shipping
 |
-├── Placeables                # All placeables items used by Level Designer
+├── Placeables                # All placeables items used by Level Designer (add Arts in Cores element)
 |    ├── Characters
 |    ├── Interactables
 ```